Skip to main content

 1 mentions Positive Neutral Negative

-While the character design is praised, the reviews do not provide significant insights into character development, focusing instead on the brush mechanics as a highlight.
+While the character design is praised for its appeal, the review does not provide specific insights into character development, focusing instead on the brush mechanics as a highlight.

 Buy Toy Tactics